evanC24/IndoorNavigation/README.md

 - **Grid-based map generation**: Creates a 2D array of `Point` objects based on the specified map dimensions.
 - **Obstacle handling**: Defines non-walkable areas on the map using obstacles.
-- **Pathfinding**: Supports finding the shortest path between two points using a customizable cost function that includes distance and obstacle proximity.
+- **Pathfinding**: Supports finding the shortest path between two points using a customizable cost function that includes proximity from obstacles.
-- **Turn penalty**: Adds a penalty for sharp turns during pathfinding to simulate smoother paths.

 ### Usage